Matias23/advertising-manager/README.md

 # MS ADVERTISE #

-Microservice to interact with advertises
+Microservice to interact with advertisings

 # Development